Jason-Hargrove/100-days-of-code/README.md

 # 100 Days Of Code - logs

+### Day 85: January 8, 2022

+**Today's Progress:** Updating Ubuntu and setting up enviroment.
+Installed VS Code and working with SCSS.

+**Thoughts:** Everytinme I think I'm ready to go with my Linux laptop, seems like I have to update 50000 things.

 ### Day 84: January 7, 2022

 **Today's Progress:** Cloned repo, spun up, and studied the code.
 Studied Azure.